Friday, October 17, 2025

 The altered 'bubbly' suit head behind John Vulich.

-Optic Nerve also made a dissected torso appliance for the autopsy sequence in 'Three of a Kind'
+Optic Nerve also made a dissected torso appliance for the autopsy sequence.

 Sources: